KorbanDa11as/deep-origin-take-home/README.md

 2. the react-select component re-renders sub components when a new menu entry is highlighted (naive memoization of the sub components did not help)
 3. error codes from the server
 4. optimize render performance
+5. build out persistent avatars
-5. implement detail page routing for link column
+6. implement detail page routing for link column